yuvalmGS/gigaspaces-wiki-jekyll/xap97/hibernate-space-persistency.markdown

 - When mapping a Collection Data types or any other variable size field make sure the relevant database table column has a sufficient size that can accommodate the largest collection/variable size field you may have within your space object.

-- When fetching collections use the {{@Fetch(FetchMode.SELECT)}} annotation.
+- When fetching collections use the `@Fetch(FetchMode.SELECT)` annotation.
 This is a result of [hibernate bug HHH-1751](http://opensource.atlassian.com/projects/hibernate/browse/HHH-1751).
-The default {{@Fetch(FetchMode.JOIN)}} mode won't fetch all members.
+The default `@Fetch(FetchMode.JOIN)` mode won't fetch all members.
 This will handle also duplicate entries creation when having the initial-load being called.

 {% endtip %}